indicozy/notes/graph/programming/Principles/SOLID/dependency-inversion.md

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 2. Abstractions should not depend on details.
 Details should depend on abstractions.
 Did not get it.
-T
+TODO